 What is Auvik TrafficInsights?

-TrafficInsights is Auvik’s NetFlow feature for MSPs.
-Using machine learning, TrafficInsights complements NetFlow data with additional metadata—like source and destination geography—so you can really understand the traffic, even if it’s encrypted.
+TrafficInsights is Auvik’s traffic analytics feature.
+Using machine learning, TrafficInsights complements flow data with additional metadata—like source and destination geography—so you can really understand the traffic, even if it’s encrypted.
+(NetFlow v5 and v9, IPFIX, sFlow, and J-Flow are all supported.)

 With TrafficInsights, if any traffic flows through a flow-enabled network device, you can see who’s on the network, what they’re doing, and where their traffic is going.